• Skip to primary navigation

 • With the mixer on low speed, add one-third of the flour mixture to the butter mixture.
 Add half the sour cream.
 Add another third of the flour mixture.
 Add remaining sour cream and remaining flour mixture and mix until blended.

-• Use a cookie scoop (I use a 1 tablespoon scoop - put the recipe suggestions a 2 teaspoon scoop) to drop the dough about 2 inches apart on the prepared cookie sheets.
+• Use a cookie scoop or tablespoon to drop the dough about 2 inches apart on the prepared cookie sheets.
 Top with sprinkles.

 • Store in an airtight container for up to 3 days, or freeze for up to 3 months.